yeschilli/auto-vwifi/index.md

     <h1>Auto VIT Wi-Fi</h1>
     <h3>VIT Network Portal Autologin</h3>
 <hr>
-<h4>Never login to VIT Wi-Fi again!</h4> <br>
+<h4>Never login to VIT Wi-Fi again!</h4>
 <p>
-Auto VIT Wi-Fi is a sleek browser extension that detects if you're connected to VIT Wi-Fi and automatically logs in to the network portal on startup ensuring that you're always connected to VIT Wi-Fi.
+Auto VIT Wi-Fi is a sleek browser extension that detects if you're on VIT Wi-Fi<br>and automatically logs in to the network portal on startup ensuring that you're always connected to VIT Wi-Fi!

 </p>